A new Microscopic Model for $J/\psi$ Production in Heavy Ion Collisions: Comparison with Experiment

 \subsection{$p_{T}$-Spectrum of $J/\psi$}

-The calculated midrapidity $p_T$ spectra, for $|y|<0.9$, of \J produced in PbPb collisions at $\sqrt{s} = 5.07 \ {\rm TeV}$ is displayed in Fig. \ref{Fig:finalprodptspectracent} for three different centralities [0-20\%], [20-40\%] and [40-60\%].
+The calculated midrapidity $p_T$ spectra, for $|y| \le 0.9$, of \J produced in PbPb collisions at $\sqrt{s} = 5.07 \ {\rm TeV}$ is displayed in Fig. \ref{Fig:finalprodptspectracent} for three different centralities [0-20\%], [20-40\%] and [40-60\%].

 Here collisions with the QGP partons as well as the $Q\bar Q$ potential interactions are included.
-For all centralities the form of the curve is rather similar.
-We observe that at high $p_T$ the slope of the curves are rather similar.
-In central collisions the maximum is shifted towards lower $p_T$ values due to the increasing number of collisions of the heavy quarks.
+We observe that the form of the curves are rather similar.

 In Fig. \ref{Finalprobfullset} we investigate in detail how the different ingredients of our model influence the final $p_T$ distribution at midrapidity for [0-20\%] central PbPb collisions at $\sqrt{s} = 5.07 \ {\rm TeV}$.
 We present the results for the four possible combinations if we activate/deactivate collisions and potential.
 The color code corresponds to that in Fig. \ref{figintegralprimordialpt}.
-We observe that if collisions are active the maximum of the \J~ distribution is shifted to lower values of $p_T$ as a consequence of the shift of the heavy quarks spectra under this condition.
-The $c\bar c$ potential enhances the yield without changing the high $p_T$ slope.
-In Fig. \ref{Finalprobfullset} we compare as well our results with the data of the ALICE collaboration \cite{ALICE:2019nrq}, which are shown as black points.
-We see that our results are close to the experimental data, if both, potential and collisions, are active,
+We observe that, if collisions are active, the maximum of the \J distribution is shifted to lower values of $p_T$ as a consequence of the shift of the heavy quark spectra under this condition.
+We see as well that collisions lead to a much steeper slope at large $p_T$.
+The $c\bar c$ potential enhances the yield without changing the high $p_T$ slope if there are no collisions.
+If collisions take place, the enhancement of the low $p_T$ yield due to the potential is of the order of a factor of 5 whereas at intermediate $p_T$ the yield changes little.
+In Fig. \ref{Finalprobfullset} we compare as well our results with the data of the ALICE collaboration \cite{ALICE:2019nrq}, which are shown as black squares.
+We see that for low $p_T$ our results are close to the experimental data, if both, potential and collisions, are active.
+If collisions are active we see at high $p_T$ a much steeper slope than seen in experiments.
+Several features could be at the origin of this difference: the neglect of the feed-down from excited states, the absence of $c\bar{c}$ momentum correlations in the initial production, the disregard of \J production in the corona, the insufficiency of the description of the potential interaction if the transverse 4-velocity $u_T$ is large,\ldots.
+Some of these possible factors of disagreement will be reinvestigated in upcoming publications.